 the integer Model Code in the unit position (i.e., Model Code itself if it is less than 10, and Model Code - 10 if the code is more than 10) defines the Model Type defined in Section 6.5.
 In the ERGM (non-longitudinal) case, the Model Code defines the kind of steps made in the MCMC algorithm.
 It is advised to use one of the values 11-16, because these generate a continuous chain which yields much better convergence.

-- 3. The number of subphases in phase 2 of the estimation algorithm.
+3. The number of subphases in phase 2 of the estimation algorithm.

 This determines the precision of the estimate.
-Advice: 3 for quick preliminary investigations, 4 or 5 for serious estimations. - 4.
-The number of runs in phase 3 of the estimation algorithm.
+Advice: 3 for quick preliminary investigations, 4 or 5 for serious estimations.